HK rallies and PBOC cuts, US stocks stabilize

 The economic news stream is light.
 The ECB's record of last month's meeting will be published shortly, but it tends not to be a market mover.
 The December CPI was revised to show a 5.0% year-over-year increase rather than 4.9%, while the monthly increase remained at 0.4% and the core rate was steady at 2.6%.

-The US and Europe agree that a Russian invasion of Ukraine needs to be resisted, there is still differences on the response.
+The US and Europe agree that a Russian invasion of Ukraine needs to be resisted, but there is still differences on the response.
 Biden raised the prospect yesterday of something short of a full invasion, which he acknowledged would complicate the response.
-Russia, as continued to reinforce, is troops and artillery.
-US Secretary of State Blinken and Russia's Foreign Minister Lavrov are to talk today.
-Russia continues to deny plans to invade but demand concessions from NATO that will not be forthcoming.
+Russia has continued to reinforce its troops and artillery.
+US Secretary of State Blinken and Russia's Foreign Minister Lavrov are to talk tomorrow.
+Russia continues to deny plans to invade but demands concessions from NATO that will not be forthcoming.
 This hangs over the markets like the sword of Damocles.

 America